quinn2liu/leetcode-notes/Arrays_Hashing.md

 To reduce complexity, you iterate through each value and then calculate it's subsequent "target pair" (target - value).
 Then, iterate through the remainder of the list and see if this "target pair" exists.
 If it does then you have your two values.

+^^ brute force (O(n^2))

+Better solution: make a pass through the array, creating a dict where keys are the nums and its index as the value.
+Then iterating through the dict's keys, calculate "target pair" (target - value) and search for it's existence in the dict.
+If the target pair exists, return it's corresponding index.
+- a less-intuitive but more-optimized solution is do one pass, and check whether the "target pair" exists in the up-to-date dict.
+This is because since there are a pair of values, if you search behind for a num's pair and don't find it, the pair will be later in the list and when searching back through, will find it's pair from earlier in the array.

 ## 49. Group Anagrams

 Given an array of strings `strs`, group all anagrams together into sublists.
 You may return the output in any order.